 Individuals with Selective IgA Deficiency lack IgA, but usually have normal amounts of the other types of immunoglobulins.
-Selective IgA Deficiency is relatively common in Caucasians.
+Selective IgA Deficiency is relatively common.
 Many affected people have no illness as a result.
 Others may develop a variety of significant clinical problems.

 Definition of Selective IgA Deficiency